-Web developers value reliability and HTML5 provides that.
-Gone are the days when Flash was a popular resource, as it gradually fades behind the power of HTML5.
-Later this year Google is set to diminish its already tenuous relationship with Flash even further, as HTML5 continues its growth in popularity amongst web developers.
+Web developers value reliability, and HTML5 provides that.
+Gone are the days when Flash was a popular resource, as it gradually faded behind the power of HTML5.
+Later this year, Google is set to diminish its already tenuous relationship with Flash even further as HTML5 continues its growth in popularity among web developers.

 We are going to take a look at why HTML5 is so popular and what it can be used for.
-We are also going to discuss the forthcoming Google move towards making HTML5 the default option when people visit a website and how this could be the beginning of the end for Flash.
+We will also discuss the forthcoming Google move towards making HTML5 the default option when people visit a website and how this could be the beginning of the end for Flash.

 Why is HTML5 so popular with developers?

-Tools like Flash have always been labour intensive to use and they come with major security issues.
+Tools like Flash have always been labor-intensive to use, and they come with significant security issues.
 HTML5 does not have these issues.
 It also has the advantage of being compatible across multiple devices.
 This is an essential attribute when you consider how many people access the Internet from a mobile device while on the move.
-If developers cannot reach this wide audience, they could be missing out on valuable revenue.
+If developers cannot reach this broad audience, they could miss out on valuable revenue.

-Native apps have traditionally been the preferred option but it’s likely they will more and more become simply gateways into powerful HTML5 web apps so that developers can optimise the experience for end users.
-HTML5 is also put to use for content creation option such as the production of glossy and enticing online flipbooks.
+Native apps have traditionally been the preferred option, but it’s likely they will more and more become simply gateways into powerful HTML5 web apps so that developers can optimize the experience for end users.
+HTML5 is also put to use for content creation options such as the production of glossy and enticing online flipbooks.
 You can click here for more information about this increasingly popular form of online publication.

 The end of the journey for Flash?

-HTML5 has already become the preferred option for developers and that situation is only likely to be solidified further with the actions that Google is planning to take in quarter four of 2016.
-At that point Google is planning to make HTML5 the default option when it comes to viewing a website using Google Chrome.
-The only exceptions to this will be the ten top ranked websites that require Flash.
+HTML5 has already become the preferred option for developers.
+That situation is only likely to be solidified further with the actions that Google is planning to take in quarter four of 2016.
+At that point, Google is planning to make HTML5 the default option when it comes to viewing a website using Google Chrome.
+The only exceptions to this will be the ten top-ranked websites that require Flash.